fmayer/burrahobbit/doc/source/index.rst

 object to other parts of the code by returning it or storing it within another data-structure).
 A volatile copy of a persistent data-structure can be created by calling its volatile member.
-Operations on the volatile data structure will apply operation on the data-structure and return it.
-Thus, volatile data-structures can be used equivalently to persistent ones if it is known that the state of the data-structure before the operation is no longer needed (which can only be known if it has not left the scope of the function operating on it - or helper functions thereof under the *direct control* of the developer.
+Operations on the volatile data structure will apply the operation on the data-structure and return it.
+Thus, volatile data-structures can be used equivalently to persistent ones if it is known that the state of the data-structure before the operation is no longer needed (which can only be known if it has not left the scope of the function operating on it - or helper functions thereof under the *direct control* of the developer).
 A volatile data-structure can be converted back into a persistent one by calling its persistent member.
 Please be aware that after its persistent member has been called, a volatile data-structure must not be used any more, lest the persistent data-structure's persistence can no longer